heyteresagreen/digital-garden/src/site/notes/website/pages/Now.md

 ---
 ### December 2025
-Doing some [[Digital Gardening]] maintenance - I have over a hundred random thoughts and quotes in my digital note taking system, which I'm trying to process into a more [[Evergreen notes]] form and better integrate into my existing collection of notes.
+Doing some [[Digital Gardening|Digital Gardening]] maintenance - I have over a hundred random thoughts and quotes in my digital note taking system, which I'm trying to process into a more [[Evergreen notes|Evergreen notes]] form and better integrate into my existing collection of notes.
 I'm slowly starting to post a collection of these here on this site, although as they are personal notes they might not make much sense to anyone else!

 In a fit of nostalgia I bought myself a "retro" handheld gaming device - a New Nintendo 2DS XL - at an exorbitant price probably driven by other nostalgic adults wanting to revisit some old beloved games.
 I'm picturing myself spending the lazy days between Christmas and New Years playing Pokémon and Professor Layton, but it's more likely the kids will take it off me.